In Florida, when interviewing an applicant for a vacant position, it makes sense to document the responses that the applicant gives, right?

 The appellate court relied on evidence that the human resources coordinator sent the final decision-maker an email between the applicant’s interview and the sending out of job offers.
 The email informed the decision-maker that the applicant had been fired by the employer before, which was the event that led to his prior Title VII lawsuit.
 The decision-maker testified that she decided not to hire the applicant because he kept calling, demanding to be hired.
 In addition to this evidence, there was an unexplained asterisk and the word “skip” written next to the applicant’s name on the interview score sheet and recommendation form.
 The human resources coordinator admitted she wrote the word “skip” next to the applicant’s name on the score sheet, but claimed she did not remember why she wrote it.
 The appellate court ruled that this evidence, combined with the fact that the applicant was not hired despite scoring within the top four candidates, created a triable issue concerning the employer’s discriminatory intent.

 This case reminds employers of how notations made during the hiring process can be used against the employer.
+Some Florida business owners are unaware of the discrimination laws.
+Some Florida businesses do not have an experienced Human Resources professional.
+This is the type of situation where the Florida company should consider consulting with an experienced employment lawyer.
 If you have questions about hiring or retaliation, please call our firm at 1-772-465-5111 or you can email our firm for Employment law assistance for your Florida business.

 You can read more of our employment law articles on our legal updates page.

 If you know a Florida business owner or Florida human resources professional who would find this article interesting, you can easily share it with one click to social media or email.

 Retaliation Lawsuit Survives Based on Evidence of Employer’s Own Interview Documents

 Can a hiring manager’s comments during applicant interview be direct evidence of age discrimination?